joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 Metabolic network reconstructions created from these genomes will necessarily be missing reactions, as the underlying genomes are incomplete.
 Previous studies have shown that the percentage of correctly identified seed compounds (true positives) is approximately equal to the completeness of the reaction network [@Borenstein2008], and the number of false positives is approximately equal to the incompleteness of the network [@Borenstein2008].

-Using conserved single-copy marker genes [@Parks2015], We estimated the completeness of tribe- and clade-level composite genomes to determine the finest level of taxonomic resolution at which we could confidently compute seed sets (Figure 2).
+Using conserved single-copy marker genes [@Parks2015], We estimated the completeness of tribe- and clade-level composite genomes to determine the finest level of taxonomic resolution at which we could confidently compute seed compounds (Figure 2).
 At the tribe level, with the exception of tribe acI-B1, tribe-level composite genomes are estimated to be incomplete (Figure 2A).
 At the clade level, clades acI-A and B are estimated to be complete, while acI-C remains incomplete (Figure 2B).
-As a result, seed sets were calculated for composite clade-level genomes, with the understanding that some true seed compounds for the acI-C clade will not be predicted.
+As a result, seed compounds were calculated for composite clade-level genomes, with the understanding that some true seed compounds for the acI-C clade will not be predicted.

 ## Protein Clustering and Metatranscriptomics